CZ-NIC/knot-resolver/doc/config-dnssec-ta.rst

       .. note::

          Static keys are very error-prone and should not be used in production.
-Use :option:`dnssec/trust-anchors-files` instead.
+Use :option:`trust-anchors-files <trust-anchors-files: <list>>` instead.

       .. code-block:: yaml